By Dr. Mercola

 Composition of Eucalyptus Oil

-Eucalyptus oils are made up of more than 100 different compounds.7 Its main chemical components are a-pinene, b-pinene, a-phellandrene, 1,8-cineole, limonene, terpinen-4-ol, aromadendrene, epiglobulol, piperitone and globulol.8 Crude eucalyptus oil sometimes contains more compounds in different quantities than after double distillation.
+Eucalyptus oils are made up of more than 100 different compounds.
+Some of this oil's main chemical components are a-pinene, b-pinene 1,8-cineole or eucalyptol, a-phellandrene, limonene, terpinen-4-ol, aromadendrene, epiglobulol, piperitone and globulol.19,20

 Benefits of Eucalyptus Oil

-Medical News Today expands on the various medicinal uses and benefits of eucalyptus:9
+Medical News Today expands on the various medicinal uses and benefits of eucalyptus:22

-- Antibacterial properties — A study published in Clinical Microbiology and Infection found that eucalyptus oil may have antibacterial action on pathogenic bacteria in the upper respiratory tract because of its antibacterial capabilities.23
+- Antibacterial properties — According to a Clinical Microbiology and Infection study, eucalyptus oil may help combat pathogenic bacteria in the upper respiratory tract because of its antibacterial capabilities.23

-- Pain relief — Research indicates the analgesic properties of this essential oil.
-A study in the American Journal of Physical Medicine and Rehabilitation applied Eucalyptamint on the anterior forearm skin of 10 subjects, and found that Eucalyptamint "produced significant physiologic responses that may be beneficial for pain relief and/or useful to athletes as a passive form of warm-up."
+- Pain relief — Eucalyptus oil was revealed to have analgesic properties.
+Researchers of a study published in the American Journal of Physical Medicine and Rehabilitation applied eucalyptamint on the anterior forearm skin of 10 subjects.
+Results showed that it "produced significant physiologic responses that may be beneficial for pain relief and/or useful to athletes as a passive form of warm-up."25

 How to Make an Eucalyptus Oil Infusion

-Eucalyptus oil is extracted from fresh or partially dried leaves and young twigs, and undergoes steam distillation.
-You can make an oil infusion from eucalyptus leaves on your own, saving you money and allowing you a fresh supply of the oil.
-Here are steps how:11
+Eucalyptus oil is extracted from fresh or partially dried leaves and young twigs, and undergoes steam distillation.28 You can make an oil infusion from eucalyptus leaves on your own, saving you money and allowing you a fresh supply of the oil.
+Here are steps how:29

 Things You'll Need:

-- Place the lid on the crock pot and turn it on at low heat.
-Let the mixture steep for 6 hours.
+4. Place the lid on the crock pot and turn it on at low heat.
+Let the mixture steep for six hours.

-- Store the eucalyptus oil in a cool, dry spot, where it will remain viable for 6 months.
+Store the eucalyptus oil in a cool, dry spot, where it will remain viable for six months.
 If needed longer, store the oil in the vegetable crisper drawer in your refrigerator, where it will last for about a year.